wangui77/uwazi-api/readme.md

 1. **Setup Postman Environment:**
    - Download the postman collection form this link: [Uwazi API Postman Collection Link](./docs/postman/uwazi-api.postman_collection.json)

-   - import the collection by clicking on the import button on thein postman
+   - Import the collection by clicking on the import button in postman
    ![postman-import-collection.png](./docs/images/postman-import-collection.png)

    - This brings up a modal where you can select the postman collection file you downloaded